Blog

 Read More →The Electoral College represents people, National Popular Vote doesn’t

-June 2, 2021 by Sean Parnell in Defending the Electoral College
+June 2, 2021 by Sean Parnell in Electoral College

 Common refrains among advocates for the National Popular Vote interstate compact (NPV) are that “every vote should be equal” and “every voter in every state should be politically relevant.”
 These are…